openiddict/openiddict-documentation/configuration/encryption-and-signing-credentials.md

 > This feature is not available on .NET Framework 4.6.1: calling `options.AddDevelopmentEncryptionCertificate()` or `options.AddDevelopmentSigningCertificate()`
 > will result in a `PlatformNotSupportedException` being thrown at runtime if no valid development certificate can be found and a new one must be generated.

+> [!CAUTION]
+> `options.AddDevelopmentEncryptionCertificate()` or `options.AddDevelopmentSigningCertificate()` cannot be used in applications deployed on IIS or Azure App Service:
+> trying to use them on IIS or Azure App Service will result in an exception being thrown at runtime (unless the application pool is configured to load a user profile).
+> To avoid that, consider creating self-signed certificates and storing them in the X.509 certificates store of the host machine(s).

 ### Registering a key

 To register a signing or encryption key, an instance of a `SecurityKey` - typically a `SymmetricSecurityKey` or a `RsaSecurityKey` -